tc39/proposal-temporal/docs/zoneddatetime.md

   - `disambiguation` (string): How to handle date/time values that are ambiguous or invalid due to DST or other time zone offset changes.
     Allowed values are `'compatible'`, `'earlier'`, `'later'`, and `'reject'`.
     The default is `'compatible'`.
-  - `offset` (string): How to handle conflicts between time zone offset and time zone Allowed values are `'prefer'`, `'use'`, `'ignore'`, and `'reject'`.
+  - `offset` (string): How to handle conflicts between time zone offset and time zone.
+    Allowed values are `'prefer'`, `'use'`, `'ignore'`, and `'reject'`.
     The default is `'prefer'`.